 If you’ve been in the business world for more than three months, you’ve probably had some vendor reach out to you about buying their software which promises to solve all your problems.
 There is literally a tool for every possible situation you could imagine.
 Sometimes there are even tools for things you didn’t realize were a thing!

-Scott Brinker at ChiefMarTech.com has been tracking growth of the marketing technology space for several years.
-In 2011, there were roughly 150 MarTech vendors.
-By 2018 that number had ballooned to over 6,000.
-Couple this complexity with confusing marketing buzzwords and it can seem nearly impossible for a business leader to figure out which tool(s) are worth an investment and which ones are not a good fit.
+Scott Brinker at ChiefMarTech.com has been tracking the growth of the marketing technology space for several years.
+Over 11 years, the number of martech solutions ballooned from about 150 to about 10,000.
+Couple this complexity with confusing marketing buzzwords, and it can seem nearly impossible for a business leader to figure out which tool(s) are worth an investment and which ones are not a good fit.
 Where do you even begin?
-I hope the following seven questions will help you define a clear path forward for your martech investments.
+We hope the following seven questions will help you define a clear path forward for your martech investments.

 1. What are your business objectives?